 Any approved changes to scope should be used to form an amended baseline that represents the final objectives.
 But remember changing the baseline too often removes it value.
 Never changing it might not represent the true picture of your project.
 It’s a balance that the project manager needs to achieve.

-Baselines and Lessons Learnt
+Uses for Lessons Learnt

 So, if you do not use baselines currently but you have put the work into building a solid plan, it is a useful tool to consider.